raydtutto/harvard-cs50x-2024/src/week_1/01_c_lecture_notes.md

 ```

 **Flowchart for Version #4**
 One requests with three conditions.
-Process will be stopped after after suitable condition.
+Process will be stopped after suitable condition.

 <img src="img/05.png" alt="Flowchart 4">